Therapeutics

 In March 2019, Biogen/Ionis added a one-year, open-label extension of quarterly injections for people who completed the randomized portion.
 At AAIC 2021, Ionis reported first data from this trial.
 There were no serious adverse events from intrathecal injection of either 10, 30, or 60 mg every month for three months, or two doses of 115 mg injected three months apart.
 The ASO produced a dose-dependent reduction in total tau and phosphoTau-181 in CSF by 30 to 50 percent (Aug 2021 conference news).
 The study finished in May 2022, and the company published complete results of the placebo-controlled portion (Mummery et al., 2023).
 CSF total tau and p-181 tau were reduced by 60 percent in the higher-dose cohorts, and stayed low for six months.
 The reductions were consistently seen in most or all people in each dose group.
 Mild adverse events were more common on drug, and included nausea, vomiting, diarrhea, fatigue, confusion, and musculoskeletal pain.
 There were three cases of mild tinnitus in treated patients, and none on placebo.
 No serious adverse events were reported.

 First results from the long-term extension were shown at the 2023 AD/PD conference.
-In a tau PET substudy in 12 patients, quarterly 60 mg doses reduced tau aggregates below baseline levels in all brain regions examined (conference news).
+In a tau PET substudy in 12 patients, quarterly 60 mg doses reduced tau aggregates below baseline levels in all brain regions examined (Apr 2023 conference news).
 Full trial results, published after peer review, showed sustained reductions in ptau, p181 tau, and tau PET in the open-label period (Edwards et al., 2023).

-At the October 2023 CTAD conference, a trend toward slower cognitive decline in the two higher-dose groups was reported for the placebo-controlled part of the trial, as was a trend toward slowing compared to historical controls during the open label extension (conference news).
+At the October 2023 CTAD conference, a trend toward slower cognitive decline in the two higher-dose groups was reported for the placebo-controlled part of the trial, as was a trend toward slowing compared to historical controls during the open label extension (Nov 2023 conference news).

-In August 2022, Biogen started a Phase 2 trial testing two doses and two injection regimens against placebo in 735 people with mild cognitive impairment or mild dementia due to Alzheimer’s.
-At 54 sites across North America, Japan, Australia, and Europe, participants will receive high- or low-dose BIIB080 every 24 weeks, high dose every 12 weeks, or placebo, for 72 weeks.
+In August 2022, Biogen started a Phase 2 trial testing two doses and two injection regimens against placebo in what was to be 735 people with mild cognitive impairment or mild dementia due to Alzheimer’s.
+At 54 sites across North America, Japan, Australia, and Europe, participants are receiving high- or low-dose BIIB080 every 24 weeks, high dose every 12 weeks, or placebo, for 72 weeks.
 The primary outcome is the dose response in change of CDR-SB from baseline after 76 weeks.
 Secondary measures include ADCS-ADL-MCI, ADAS-Cog 13, MMSE, iADRS, ADCOMS, and adverse events.
-The trial is expected to finish in December 2026.
+The trial offers a two-year open-label extension.
+The trial completed enrollment at 416 participants.
+The placebo-controlled phase is expected to finish in May 2026.

 For all trials on this drug, see clinicaltrials.gov